pmohmmed/Semantic_Segmentation/README.md

 ## Dataset

-The dataset contains 270 paired samples, split into:
+The dataset consists of 270 paired samples with a resolution of 540 × 960, divided as follows:

 - **Training**: 200 samples
 - **Validation**: 70 samples

 Each paired sample consists of an image and its corresponding label or mask.
 Additionally, there are 150 single images provided for testing purposes.